CardiffUniversityComputationalRobotics/pedsim_ros/docs/setup_scenario.md

 <queue id="klm" x="3.8" y="-5.2" direction="0"/>
 ```

+The attributes correspond to:

+- `id`: name of the queue.
+- `x`: position of the queue in the x-axis.
+- `y`: position of the queue in the y-axis.
-`x` and `y` corresponds to the position and `direction` the angle in which the queue is made.
+- `direction`: angle in which the queue is made (defined in degrees).

 ### Attraction

-This one attracts the agents arbitrarily and makes them stare at it just like an attraction.
+This element works as an attraction for the agents.
+Works in a random matter, when an agent passes near an attraction, there is a possibility of staying there staring at it for some time.

 Example: